jakobzhao/wc/chapters/ch01/readme.md

 The most prominent component of the Internet model is the Internet Protocol (IP), which provides addressing systems, including IP addresses, for computers on the network.
 IP enables internetworking and, in essence, establishes the Internet itself.
 Internet Protocol Version 4 (IPv4) is the initial version used on the first generation of the Internet and is still in dominant use.
 It was designed to address up to ~4.3 billion (109) hosts.
 However, the explosive growth of the Internet has led to IPv4 address exhaustion, which entered its final stage in 2011,[66] when the global address allocation pool was exhausted.
 A new protocol version, IPv6, was developed in the mid-1990s, which provides vastly larger addressing capabilities and more efficient routing of Internet traffic.
 IPv6 is currently in growing deployment around the world, since Internet address registries (RIRs) began to urge all resource managers to plan rapid adoption and conversion.

 #### HTTP(S)

+The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.[1]
+HTTP is the foundation of data communication for the World Wide Web, where hypertext documents include hyperlinks to other resources that the user can easily access, for example by a mouse click or by tapping the screen.
+HTTP was developed to facilitate hypertext and the World Wide Web.

+Hypertext Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP) for secure communication over a computer network, and is widely used on the Internet.[1][2]
+In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS), or, formerly, its predecessor, Secure Sockets Layer (SSL).
+The protocol is therefore also often referred to as HTTP over TLS,[3] or HTTP over SSL.

+The principal motivation for HTTPS is authentication of the accessed website and protection of the privacy and integrity of the exchanged data while in transit.
+It protects against man-in-the-middle attacks.
+The bidirectional encryption of communications between a client and server protects against eavesdropping and tampering of the communication.[4]
+In practice, this provides a reasonable assurance that one is communicating without interference by attackers with the website that one intended to communicate with, as opposed to an impostor.

+Historically, HTTPS connections were primarily used for payment transactions on the World Wide Web, e-mail and for sensitive transactions in corporate information systems.Since 2018, HTTPS is used more often by web users than the original non-secure HTTP, primarily to protect page authenticity on all types of websites; secure accounts; and keep user communications, identity, and web browsing private.

+> **Note:** As of April 2018, 33.2% of Alexa top 1,000,000 websites use HTTPS as default, 57.1% of the Internet's 137,971 most popular websites have a secure implementation of HTTPS, and 70% of page loads (measured by Firefox Telemetry) use HTTPS.

 #### FTP